Pine Glenn Cove: History

 The site was originally developed in 1910 by Hezekiah Eastman Hatch (1855-1928), a prominent Logan, Utah businessman who built the first cabin there between 1915 and 1918.
 He built the cabin for his wife Georgia Thatcher Hatch, who enjoyed the cabin in her later years.
 After her death in 1919, their son Lorenzo Boyd Hatch took over the camp.
-His brother-in-law Floyd B. Odlum and he expanded the camp.
+He and his brother-in-law Floyd B. Odlum expanded the camp.
 They were self-made millionaires, owners and investors of many prominent businesses.

 They expanded the site and eventually the summer camp became a summer retreat, not only for the Hatches and Odlums, but for numerous friends and family.
 The Retreat and its owners hosted many famous people from Hollywood movie stars to government leaders and business heads.
 Guests included those with local ties as well as business associates, socialites, and other elites the Hatches and the Odlums knew through their ties to New York City and Hollywood.

 In the 1950s, the camp was donated to the Roman Catholic Diocese by the Hatch family.
 It was originally offered to the Church of Jesus Christ of Latter-day Saints and then Utah State University, but neither of them were interested in the property.
 It was renamed St. Ann's retreat by the Church, and it was used as a vacation spot for nuns from Sisters of the Holy Cross and the Benedictines in Salt Lake City.
 In the 1980s, it became a youth summer camp for the Boys' Club of Weber and Salt Lake Central City Community Center.
 It was sold for private ownership in the 1993.
 Hatch's Camp was added to the National Register of Historic Places on December 27, 2006.